hellocoop/cdk-client/README.md

     // - Set to true to enable SameSite attribute to Strict logDebug?: boolean;
-    // - Set to true to enable debug logging
+    // - Set to true to enable debug logging helloDomain?: string;
+    // - Set to hello-beta.net to use the Hellō Beta service - note this is NOT stable!
 });

 // add Hello Client Lambda origin as a behavior to a Cloud Front Distribution